 Running your own business can get expensive.
-There are endless apps, courses and packages you can buy to increase productivity and invest into future growth.
+There are endless apps, courses, and packages you can buy to increase productivity and invest in future growth.

-This is also true about filing self-employed taxes online as there are actually many budget-friendly solutions to choose from.
+This is also true about filing small business taxes online as there are actually many budget-friendly solutions to choose from.

 What is TurboTax Self-Employed?

 TurboTax Self-Employed is part of the TurboTax family of online tax filing products which is owned by Intuit.
 They recently added many new features to this service to help freelancers and small business owners take filing taxes online into their own hands.

 Filing self-employed taxes is a bit more complicated than personal income taxes due to the fact that you have additional forms, including Schedule C and Schedule SE.

 But TurboTax Self-Employed takes the worry and headache out of DIY taxes by offering a simple but accurate tax filing service.

 - Expert live help, on-screen any time you need it